PyConPL/Book/2017/presentations/django_in_the_real_world/text.md

 caching, what we want to achieve is to speed up the system's response time by keeping a copy of something in a place where we can retrieve it quickly.

-- **Static files:** stylesheets, javascript files, images, icons, everything your site needs to look nice and have a great UX can be cached using memcached, for example, or using a Content Delivery Network (CDN) if you know it will be accessed from different and distant places.
+- **Static files:** stylesheets, JavaScript files, images, icons, everything your site needs to look nice and have a great UX (User Experience) can be cached using memcached, for example, or using a Content Delivery Network (CDN) if you know it will be accessed from different and distant places.
 This way you can offload some work from your web server and avoid hitting the disk and having